 After about 25 minutes, carefully shake the pan or use tongs to move the chickpeas around, and then continue cooking for another 25 minutes, until crisp.

-Can be eaten as a snack, or used like croutons on top of a salad.
+Enjoy these “treats” as a snack or like croutons on top of a salad.

 Get the printable recipe here.